Who can be on the management committee

 - how many you need for a quorum (how many committee members must be present for a meeting)

-- the procedures to follow at a committee meeting.
+- the procedures to follow at committee and general meetings.

 - a member of the association.